-The underwriters propose to offer the Class A common stock directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
-Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
+The underwriters propose to offer the Class A common stock directly to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
+Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$ per share from the public offering price set forth on the cover of this prospectus.
 After the initial public offering of the shares, the offering price and other selling terms may be changed by the underwriters.
 Sales of shares made outside the United States may be made by affiliates of the underwriters.
-The representatives have advised us that the underwriters do not intend to confirm discretionary sales in excess of 5% of the shares of Class A common stock offered in this offering.

-The underwriters have an option to buy up to 577,500 additional shares of our Class A common stock from the selling stockholders to cover over-allotments, if any.
+The underwriters have an option to buy up to additional shares of our Class A common stock from the selling stockholders to cover over-allotments, if any.
 The underwriters have 30 days from the date of this prospectus to exercise this over-allotment option.
 If any shares are purchased with this over-allotment option, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares of our Class A common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.